 Grilled Salmon in Foil

-- 1 1/2 pound side of salmon boneless with skin removed
+- 1 1/2 pound side of salmon skin off or on

 - 1 small bunch of fresh dill divided

 - 1 medium lemon plus additional for serving

 - 2 tablespoons melted unsalted butter or canola oil or olive oil

 - Remove the salmon from the refrigerator and let stand at room temperature for 10 minutes while you prepare the other ingredients.
 Preheat an outdoor grill to medium (about 375°F).
 Line a rimmed baking sheet (large enough to hold your piece of salmon) with a large piece of aluminum foil.
 If you prefer your food not to touch the foil directly, lay a piece of parchment paper on top (be sure none of it pokes out when the packet is sealed).

 - Lightly coat the foil with baking spray.
 Then, arrange a few sprigs of dill down the middle.
 Cut the lemons into thin slices and arrange half of the slices down the middle with the dill.
 Place the salmon on top.

 - Drizzle the salmon with the melted butter.
 Sprinkle with the salt and pepper.
 Scatter the garlic over the top, then lay a few more springs of dill and the remaining lemon slices on top of the salmon.
 Chop a tablespoon or so of the remaining dill and reserve for serving.

 - Fold the sides of the aluminum foil up and over the top of the salmon until it is completely enclosed.
 If your piece of foil is not large enough, place a second piece on top and fold the edges under so that it forms a sealed packet.
 Leave a little room inside the foil for air to circulate.